 Working on issues¶

 Issues have an Assignee field, which is used for indicating that someone is working on it.
 Other people can avoid doing the same work if it’s already being taken care of.
-Often, it will be the same person who filed the issue, but anyone interested can assign themselves.
+Anyone interested can assign themselves, even the person who filed the issue.

 If you are filing an issue, and you know someone else can solve it better than you can, please use the

 @mention to bring their attention.
 Don’t assign other people yourself!
 Let them take a look before taking the responsibility.

 If you wish to take up an issue yourself, you will need additional permissions in our GitLab so please reach out in the community/librem-5 Matrix room and ask for a team member to grant you the “Reporter” role for the relevant project.

 If you have a repository that you maintain but expect others to contribute to, then it is helpful for newcomers to know who to contact when they have questions regarding that repository.
 For this reason, we would like every repository to contain a doap file with the maintaner field filled out.
 Optionally, if you know of someone that will regularly review your merge requests, then the helper field should also be completed.
 For a list of supported doap fields, see this list on Wikipedia but below is complete example you can modify to match your project: